Samanyu3482/HACKcbs8.0_Shuddhify.AI/README.md

 ## Team

 Team Members:
+- Samanyu Gautam
--
+- Mayank Chanana
--
+- Himanshi
--
+- Kriti

 ---

 ## Acknowledgments

-- Thanks to the hackathon organizers for this opportunity
+- Thanks to the hackathon organizers for this opportunity @HACKcbs8.0
 - Open-source community for amazing tools and libraries
 - Food safety researchers for domain knowledge
 - FSSAI for regulatory guidance